ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-On. y can you see by the dawn&#x27;i early light,
-Whntso proudly we hail&#x27;d at the twilight&#x27; last
-gleam me.
-Whose broad ttripet and bright itara thru&#x27; the
-perilous fight,
-O&#x27;er the ramparU we watched were ao gnljant-
-ly streaming;
-And the rocket&#x27; red glare, the bomb bursting
+ red glare, the bomb bursting
 in air,
 Gave proof through the night that our Bag wa
 till there?